Berrysoft/stream-future/README.md

 This is a `no_std` compatible library to author a `Future` with `Stream` implemented.
 You can author simply with `await` and `yield`.

-A nightly feature `generator` is required.
+A nightly feature `generators` is required.

 ``` rust
 #![feature(generators)]